 A second, weaker temperature gradient is shown below 4 km, north of 57°N. Here, temperature increased with latitude (Fig. 6), associated with the bent-back warm front which had wrapped round to the south side of the cyclone.
 The pool of warmer air at low levels near the core of this kind of cyclone is called a seclusion (Shapiro and Keyser 1990).
 The low-level wind maximum that was the focus of this mission lay on the southern flank of this front.
 An L-shaped wind maximum extended from 4 down to 1.5 km at 56.3°N, with an extension northward to 57.1°N below 2.5 km; a low level zonal wind maximum is expected from approximate thermal wind balance with the poleward increase in potential temperature.
 Martinez-Alvarado et al. (2013) found that the air entering the strong wind region south of the cyclone center in this storm comprised three air streams with distinct trajectory origins and observed tracer composition.
 Two airstreams were associated with the cold conveyor belt – the air was cloudy and back-trajectories stayed at low levels wrapping around the cyclone core – while the third resembled a sting jet which left the tip of the cloud head to the west of the cyclone and descended towards the ESE.
 In Fig. 6, the strongest winds, measured by sondes 4-7, coincided with relative humidity values > 80% beneath the sloping isentropes, suggesting that the cold conveyor belt dominated the low-level winds along this section.

-After executing the first two dropsonde sections (Fig. 5) the aircraft descended to make in situ measurements at lower altitudes.
+After executing the first two dropsonde sections (Fig. 5) the aircraft descended to make in-situ measurements at lower altitudes.
 Of particular interest for this paper are the low-level legs to the west of Scotland at around 1500 UTC, through the region of strongest low-level winds, which are discussed in the next section.
 Further low-level work was conducted after refuelling in Teesside, by which time the strongest winds had moved to the east of Scotland.
 Here the relative humidity (with respect to ice) of the fastest-moving air was around 42%, suggesting descent of around 150 hPa from saturation.
 Turbulent mixing was intense at low levels on this flight – the aircraft becoming coated in sea salt even when flying at 500 m above sea level.
 On this boundary-layer leg (lasting 30 minutes), the gradient in potential temperature was almost uniform with values decreasing towards the south while wind speed increased to an average of 47 m s-1 at the southern end (not shown).
 Both west and east of Scotland therefore the aircraft was able to make detailed measurements of the wind field, thermodynamic variables and composition in the region of maximum wind speed to the south of the cyclone center.

 Banding in Cloud, Precipitation and Winds on the Southern Flank of the Cyclone